LarryTheMakerGuy/Extreme-AP-7612-OpenWRT/README.md

 bootm 0x85000000

-# 2. Install the OS on the volumes
+# 2. Install the OpenWRT on the AP
-Open up your browser to https://192.168.1.1/cgi-bin/luci/admin/system/flash and select flash image.
+Open up your browser to https://192.168.1.1/cgi-bin/luci/admin/system/flash and select 'flash image.'
 Follow the prompts to upload the sysupgrade.bin image and click 'continue' to install Openwrt.